RapidRide H Line

-The H Line is a RapidRide bus route in Seattle, Washington, United States.
-It is operated by King County Metro and uses bus rapid transit features, including transit signal priority, exclusive lanes, and off-board fare payment at some stations.
+The H Line is a RapidRide bus route in Seattle and Burien in King County, Washington, United States.
+It is operated by King County Metro and incorporates bus rapid transit features, including transit signal priority, exclusive lanes, and off-board fare payment at some stations.
+Service began on March 18, 2023, replacing Route 120 after the construction of new stations and bus lanes at a cost of $154 million.
 The 13 mi route begins in Downtown Seattle and travels south on Delridge Way and Ambaum Boulevard through West Seattle and White Center before terminating in Burien.
-The H Line began service on March 18, 2023, replacing route 120 after the construction of new stations and bus lanes at a cost of $154 million.

 The line runs every 7 minutes during peak hours and 15 minutes off-peak, with service until midnight on weekdays and 11 p.m. on weekends.
 The H Line is the seventh RapidRide line to open and features stations with digital e-ink screens for real-time arrivals information, ORCA card readers, and larger shelters.
 It is the first RapidRide line to open under the Move Seattle program, which was funded by a levy approved in 2015.